br4dy5/checkIP/README.md

 ## Usage
     checkIP.py

-It is suggested to schedule a cron job to run the script periodically check for a new IP.
+It is suggested to schedule a cron job to run the script, periodically checking for a new IP.
+    0 * * * * python /bin/checkIP.py